malcprentice/malcprentice.github.io/0-source/Projects - outline.md

 # Aim
-The aim of an "RR" outline is
+The aim of outline practice is:
 * Find something to listen to
 * Find something to read
 * Take notes on both